GESIS Knowledge Graph

 For versioning, we follow the Semantic Versioning specification.
 On a version scheme MAJOR.MINOR.PATCH, we increment the

-• MAJOR version when the data model has been changed or updated
+• MAJOR version when the data model has been substantially extended

-• MINOR version when data sources have been changed or updated, new data sources have been integrated, or underlying information extraction pipelines have been updated or included
+• MINOR version when data sources or data model have been updated, new data sources have been integrated, or underlying information extraction pipelines have been updated or included

 • PATCH version when the data in the graph has been updated